 Materials that do not allow electricity to pass through them are called insulators.
 Plastic is a good insulator.

-Will not allow electricity to pass through it?
+Which materials allow electricity to flow through them?

 Some materials let electricity pass through them easily.
 These materials are known as electrical conductors.
 Many metals, such as copper, iron and steel, are good electrical conductors.